kkkkcccc88/L-TKAN/README.md

         All other models: 1024

     The optimal sliding window size for GRU is set to 80.
-The optimal hyperparameters for each model have also been preconfigured in the code.
+    The units of LSTM and GRU in CNNLSTM and CNNGRU are 50 and 80,respectively The optimal hyperparameters for each model have also been preconfigured in the code.